 Author: Rainy Hake, Executive Vice President, Alain Pinel Realtors

-This article ran in the April 18th, 2014 Palo Alto Daily News publication Premier Homes, pg 10.
+This article recently ran in the February 8th, 2013 Palo Alto Daily News publication Premier Homes.

 About Author:Rainy Hake currently serves as the Executive Vice President of Alain Pinel Realtors where she plays a role in managing the strategic direction of the company, and also oversees the Marketing, Technology, Training and Strategy departments.
 She has over 15 years of experience in the real estate industry and holds and MBA from the University of Oxford.